|

 the days the creamery gave away free chocolate milk on Dairy Days.

-Kind of like what one of those big picture premiers must be like
+Kind of like what one of those

 for you, Gene.
 Anybody ever ask why you spell your name like Gene Autry?